cospeedster/spigotMC-docker/README.md

 This repository is work in progress!

+This repository contains an docker-compose file to run a spigot Minecraft server on an raspberry pi.

 ## TODO's
+* Add builder in compose
   * Add spigot latest downloader
-* Add builder
   * `java -jar BuildTools.jar`
-* Renew the Dockerfile
-  * Use an jre image instead?
-  * Set `JAVA_OPTS` in environment
-* Build a CI/CD pipeline
-  * upload image to dockerhub
-  * report build status
 * Write a proper `README.md`